Mug1225/Expense-tracker-Android/README.md

 ## ✨ Key Features

+- **📊 Visual Analytics**: Dedicated Analytics tab with **Donut Chart** for spending breakdown and **Trend Line** for daily spending patterns.
+Filter charts by category using the dropdown menu.
+- **🔍 Merchant Search**: Quickly find and filter transactions by merchant.
+Search through all unique merchants and tap to view their transactions.
+- **📅 Custom Date Ranges**: Tap the month header to select specific dates (e.g., "Last 2 Weeks") for precise expense tracking.
+Works across both Home and Analytics screens.
+- **✏️ Full Transaction Editing**: Edit transaction amounts, categories, merchants, tags, and even **dates**.
+Perfect for backdating expenses or correcting mistakes.
+- **➕ Smart Manual Entry**: Add transactions with a date picker.
+Merchant and tags are optional—just enter the amount and date to get started.
 - **🎨 Dynamic Themes**: Personalize your experience with premium themes including **Emerald**, **Ocean**, and **Charcoal**.
-Access them via the Settings gear.
-- **📅 Custom Date Ranges**: Tap the month header to select specific dates (e.g., "Last 2 Weeks") for precise expense tracking.
-- **⚙️ Composite Filtering**: Combine date ranges with category filters to see exactly what you spent on "Food" during your "Vacation".
+- **⚙️ Composite Filtering**: Combine date ranges with category or merchant filters to analyze specific spending patterns.
 - **🏷️ Custom Categories**: Create categories and choose from a library of icons to visually organize your spending.
-- **⚡ Flexible Entry**: Add manual transactions quickly.
-Merchant and tags are optional, and validity is checked instantly.
 - **Automated SMS Tracking**: Instantly logs expenses by parsing bank SMS alerts using optimized regex logic.
 - **Merchant Tagging**: Organize your spending with multiple tags.
 Tags replace merchant names as primary labels, providing a cleaner and more personalized view.
 - **Interactive Category Summaries**: Tap on any category in the summary tile to instantly filter your transactions.
-- **Smart Categorization**: Learns from your input to automatically assign categories and tags to future transactions from the same merchant.
+- **Hardware Back Button**: Navigate naturally from Analytics back to Home using your device's back button.

 ## 🏗️ Project Structure